JeneLitsch/Litan/doc/language/SwitchChoose.md

 ```

-## Note
+## Notes
-If no case matches the default case is executed.
+- If no case matches the default case is executed.
 The default case is optional.
-If a switch-statement has no matching case nor a default case then the switch-statement is simply skipped.
+- If a switch-statement has no matching case nor a default case then the switch-statement is simply skipped.
-If a choose-expression has no matching case nor a default case then it evaluates to null.
+- If a choose-expression has no matching case nor a default case then it evaluates to null.
+- Functions, local and global variables cannot be used in case expressions.